Tibetan Buddhism in China

 Starting in 634, he twice sent envoys to Chang'an, the Tang capital that is today's Xi'an in Shaanxi Province, proposing a marital alliance.
 Finally, Li Shimin, the second Tang emperor, agreed.

 We know that the princess bride and her party took the route west from Chang'an to Xining in today's Qinghai Province, and then turned south at Sun-Moon Mountain that marks the border between the agricultural and pastoral areas.
-Then, further south, the princess and her entourage cut through three vast, barren deserts known as takla.
+Then, further south, the princess and her entourage cut through three vast barren deserts known as takla.

 Legend has it that the Tibetan king came all the way from Lhasa to meet his fiancee near the source of the Yellow River, north of Yushu at lakes Zhaling and E'ling.